Aqib8860/BasicAuthenticationSystem/README.md

 For Login
 https://basic-authentication-test.herokuapp.com/rest-auth/login

-Note :- Username is optional Field
+Note :- Email is required & Username is an optional Field